 For clarity, you will definitely receive the sign-up bonus if you already have a British Airways, Marriott Bonvoy, Nectar or Platinum Cashback American Express card.

-As with all Amex business cards, the only major issue with Amex Business Platinum is the lack of acceptance by some suppliers.
+The only major issue with Amex business cards, including American Express Business Platinum, is the lack of acceptance by some suppliers.

 The Head for Points verdict: